NEC Baby Formula

 If your premature baby ingested cow’s milk-based baby formula and developed NEC, you may have the right to pursue a mass tort product liability claim.
 Mass tort litigation is a legal action in which multiple plaintiffs with similar claims file their cases individually but in concert with one another to hold a single defendant liable.

-Because mass tort cases can be very complex, it is important to work with a reputable law firm, like Childers, Schlueter & Smith.
-An experienced lawyer can help you pursue an NEC case against premature baby formula manufacturers.
+Because mass tort cases of product liability can be very complex, it is important to work with a reputable law firm, like Childers, Schlueter & Smith.
+Our experienced lawyers, including Andy Childers, who is Co-Lead Counsel for the NEC preterm formula MDL, can help you pursue a case against premature baby formula manufacturers.

 Frequently Asked Questions